Most Sorrowful Mother Counseling

 Mental Health Professional Interested in Learning Thomistic Psychology?

-We are currently seeking Catholic counselors and therapists who are interested in joining a cohort focused on learning and applying Thomistic psychology in their clinical practice.
+We are currently seeking counselors and therapists who are interested in joining a cohort focused on learning and applying Thomistic Psychology in their clinical practice.
 This program will include didactic training in Thomistic psychological principles, individualized case consultations from a Thomistic perspective, and the opportunity to engage in peer discussion within a professional cohort.
 Participation is limited to licensed mental health professionals or those with equivalent professional training.